russelljjarvis/teiili/README.md

     ```
     The `setup.py` will by default create a folder in your home directory called `teiliApps`.
     This folder contains a selection of neuron and synapse models, example scripts, as well as unit tests.
-    Please run the unit tests to check if everything is working as expected by:
+    Please run the unit tests to check if everything is working.
+As we test also plotting functionality of teili we generate and kill plotting windows which causes warnings.

     ``` bash
     cd ~/teiliApps/
     python -m unittest discover unit_tests/
     ```

+If you run the aboive command and the last line states ``Ran 78 tests in 93.373 OK``, everything is good.
 You are good to go!<br />

 We would recommend using [iPython](https://pypi.org/project/ipython/) with [Spyder](https://www.spyder-ide.org/) or[Jupyter](https://pypi.org/project/jupyter/) as IDE, but any other editior/IDE is fine as well.